Language Translation

 • Orchard Ridge Loop (green trail marker) three miles.

 Moderately Rugged.
-The old field sites where once locations of peach tree orchards.
-During the fall or early spring you will notice the old peach tree rows when the leaves are off of the trees.
+The old field sites were once locations of peach tree orchards.
+During the fall or early spring, you will notice the old peach tree rows when the leaves are off of the trees.
 Wildlife openings dot the ridgeline to enhance habitat.
 Chestnut Oak is the common tree species on the ridge tops while yellow poplar will be seen on the better sites in the old field sites and valley bottoms.

 • Turkey Hollow Loop (orange trail marker) 2.4 miles

 Moderately Rugged.
 This loop provides a scenic vista of Starve Hollow Lake at one of the picnic sites located on trail #2.
-Wild turkey were first seen in this area as they migrated north from the spot where they were reintroduced.
+Wild turkeys were first seen in this area as they migrated north from the spot where they were reintroduced.

 • Maps